 Childhood Education- EDCH

-EDCH 502 Foundation of Literacy Instruction 3 Credits
+EDCH 502 Emergent Literacy 3 Credits

 This introductory course focuses on the importance of literacy and the teaching skills needed to become a proficient teacher of reading.
 Meeting the needs of diverse learners (diverse in interest, needs, ability, etc.) with appropriate materials, activities and instructional approaches will be an ongoing discussion woven through the course content.
 All language processes will be addressed with an appreciation that they are interrelated and support each other.
 Students will create materials for reading instruction that reflect knowledge of 'best practice' as concluded from research and described in course readings.

 Strategies for effective literacy instruction with diverse populations of students will be examined for efficacy.
 These strategies include research-based approaches with demonstrated success for use with students with disabilities, English Language Learners, Gifted and Talented students and any other students with identified special and/or unique educational needs.
 Students will examine the qualities that make a successful match with students' needs in the areas of reading, writing, speaking and listening, as well as how to incorporate differentiated instruction based on those needs in a classroom context.
 Multicultural literature and literature that deals with specific disabilities will be examined for applications in the curriculum.
-30 hours of field experience are required.

 EDCH 543 Elementary Mathematics Instruction 3 Credits